Integrated healthcare has yielded improvements in maternal and child health.

 Key Performance Indicators

-The % of women giving birth in a healthcare facility with a trained clinician.
+The % of births in a healthcare facility with a healthcare professional present.

 Our KPI Progress